alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

         bundle exec rake eyaml:edit[integration]

-    You will be asked for your GPG passphrase.
-If you encounter an error, please see the troubleshooting section below.
+    It will ask you for your GPG passphrase.
+If you get an error, please see the troubleshooting section below.

     The above command will open a text editor (as determined by the `$EDITOR` environment variable) showing the undecrypted Hiera data in YAML format.

-    An unencrypted Hiera key and value might look like:
+    An unencrypted Hiera key and value looks like:

         password: 'thisisasecret'